A pipeline to search for signatures of line-of-sight acceleration in gravitational wave signals produced by compact binary coalescences: Potential sources of systematics

 Due to the conservation of the matter stress-energy tensor in GR, only quadrupole or higher-order multipole moments contribute to the GW emission.
 However, there are several beyond-GR theories where the monopole and dipole emissions are also allowed due to the matter stress-energy tensor not being conserved \cite{PhysRevLett.116.241104}.
 Assuming that $B$ is a theory-dependent parameter that can regulate the strength of the dipole term, the phase correction due to the dipole radiation can be written as \cite{PhysRevLett.116.241104, PhysRevD.86.022004}:

 where $v$ is the post-Newtonian parameter defined in section \ref{sec:phase_corr_der} and $\eta$ is the symmetric mass ratio.

-We add Eq. \ref{eq:phase_corr_dr} to the phase of \texttt{IMRPhenomXP} and inject a non-accelerating GW170817-like binary in zero-noise by setting \footnote{We choose this value of $B$ to be consistent with the most stringent constraint on it i.e. $\vert B \vert < 1.9 \times 10^{-3}$ \cite{PhysRevLett.116.241104}.} $B = 10^{-3}$ and then perform the PE to infer LOSA and other parameters using \texttt{IMRPhenomXP} as the base waveform.
+We add Eq. \ref{eq:phase_corr_dr} to the phase of \textsc{IMRPhenomXAS} and inject a non-accelerating GW170817-like binary in zero-noise by setting \footnote{We choose this value of $B$ to be consistent with the most stringent constraint on it, i.e., $\vert B \vert < 1.9 \times 10^{-3}$ \cite{PhysRevLett.116.241104}.} $B = 10^{-3}$ and then perform the PE to infer LOSA and other parameters using \textsc{IMRPhenomXAS} as the base waveform.

 We find the SNR $\rho_{\rm mf}^N$ to be $10.84$.
 Figure \ref{fig:post_dr} shows the posteriors of $\Gamma_1$, $\mathcal{M}$, and $q$.
 Although $q$ is recovered, $\Gamma_1$ and $\mathcal{M}$ both are completely biased.
 Hence, dipole radiation can mimic LOSA.